jharding/boomerang/README.md

 Boomerang
 =========

-An async event emitter.
+An event emitter that supports calling handlers both synchronously and asynchronously.
 It can be used to mix in event emitter functionality into an arbitrary object, or it can be used as a global event bus.

 Download
 --------